polinaprinii/DAP-Project/Vaccine_Analysis_by_Country/README.md

 ## Overall Group Project Theme is COVID-19:
 The group have mutually agreed to cover the on-going Covid-19 pandemic as an overall theme to the project.
-Each team member has chosen a different aspect to cover under the agreed theme.
+Each team member have chosen a different aspect to cover under the agreed theme.
+With an overall goal to perform Multiple Linear Regression to evaluate if the chosen independent (x) variables are good predictors for the chosen dependant (y) variable.
+Please refer to the following [README](https://github.com/polinaprinii/DAP-Project/blob/main/README.md) file for more details.

 The dataset under analysis here is Vaccinations by Country.

 ### Aim of Analysis
 The following dataset 'vaccinations.csv' found at the following [git repository](https://github.com/owid/covid-19-data/tree/master/public/data/vaccinations) by _Our World in Data_ will be under analysis.

-The project aims to perform the following analysis:
+The project aims to perform the following analysis to allow insights into the data as it is prepared for the final analysis:

 	* Top country uptake of vaccinations for 2021.
 	* Poorest uptake of vaccinations for 2021.